poorting/internet.nl_batch_scripts/README.md

 (So the improvers tables don't distinguish between *type*)

 Improvement (or deterioration) is determined by comparing the latest scores with the score of the previous period (month or quarter).
-The example below shows top 5 improvers for 2021Q1 compared to 2020Q4 for mail.
+Note that this may be more than a month (or quarter) apart if that previous measurement is missing.
+In other words: the comparison doesn't check whether the previous measurement is a month (or quarter) apart, it will simply use the previous measurement it finds.
+To give an idea what an improvers table looks like: The example below shows top 5 improvers for 2021Q1 compared to 2020Q4 for mail.

 ![Example graph](https://raw.githubusercontent.com/poorting/internet.nl_batch_scripts/master/graphs/Top5%20mail.png)